vanducng/datafold-docs/docs/overview.md

 # Why Datafold?

-Datafold is a data reliability platform; our goal is to help data people do brilliant work!
+Datafold is a data reliability platform.
+Our goal is to help data people do brilliant work!

 Our tools will help you ship faster and more reliably by automating testing for your data pipelines.

 By focusing on proactive data quality, Datafold can help you identify breaking changes <em>before</em> they make it into production.

-No more broken dashboards, data syncs, and ML models.
+No more broken dashboards, data syncs, or ML models.